yeatmanlab/preK-MEG/analysis/preprocessing/README.md

   but this sets the mnefun "work_dir" so that the intermediate files end up in the right place).

+- in `../analysis/aux_functions.py` check the function `load_paths()` to see
+  where the results dir will be (to make sure you're not overwriting past results, if that's not what you intend).

 - check `../../params/current_cohort.yml` to see if you're set up to run the original group, replication group, or both together ('pooled').